-The Forward Capacity Auction procures supply-side resources, including EE, on a three-year-ahead basis.
-In addition the ISO produces an EE forecast that estimates reductions in energy and demand from state-regulated utility Energy Efficiency programs for the years beyond the three-year Forward Capacity Auction.
 The EE forecast is published to accompany the traditional 10-year load forecast, typically in early spring of each year.
-Energy Efficiency is a type of Passive DR that could be in the form of either On-Peak or Seasonal Peak Demand Resources.
-Since identical availability assumptions are made for the Seasonal Peak and On-Peak Demand Resources, the same assumption will be made for the EE forecast.
+Energy Efficiency is a type of passive DR that could be in the form of either On-Peak DR or Seasonal Peak DR. Since identical availability assumptions are made for the Seasonal Peak DR and On-Peak DR, the same assumption will be made for the EE forecast.

-For System Planning studies, the Passive DR will be classified into the following categories:

-On-Peak Demand Resources – Consists of the On-Peak Demand Resources cleared in the FCM

-Seasonal Peak Demand Resources - Consists of the Seasonal Peak Demand Resources cleared in the FCM

-Forecasted Energy Efficiency – Consists of forecasted Energy Efficiency (On-Peak and Seasonal Peak) programs for years beyond the three-year horizon of the FCM.

-The EE forecast like the load forecast projects out to the 10th year (for example 2021 is the last year in the 2012 CELT forecast).
-Typically, some long-range transmission planning studies like Transmission Need/Solution Steady State Analyses look out to the 11th year (2022 for the 2012 CELT).
+The EE forecast like the load forecast projects out to the 10th year (for example 2027 is the last year in the 2018 CELT forecast).
+Typically, some long-range transmission planning studies like Transmission Need/Solution Steady State Analyses look out to the 11th year (2028 for the 2018 CELT).
 In such cases, the load forecast is extrapolated assuming the same percentage of load growth from year 10 to 11 as was the load growth from years 9 to 10.
 A similar process is used to forecast the EE for year 11, where the percentage EE growth from year 9 to 10 is used to obtain the growth from years 10 to 11.
+See the equation below for details on how to calculate any future year EE level beyond the end of the CELT forecast.

+Year X+n EE Level=Year X EE LevelYear X-1 EE Leveln×Year X EE Level

+Where X represents the last year of the CELT forecast and n represents the number of years after the last year of the CELT forecast.

 Demand Resources in System Planning Analyses

-System Planning conducts various analyses, studies, assessments and calculations to ensure the continued reliability of the New England transmission system on both a short-range and long-range basis.
+System planning conducts various analyses, studies, assessments, and calculations to ensure the continued reliability of the transmission system consisting of New England Pool Transmission Facilities (PTF) on both a short-range and long-range basis.
 For the purposes of this guideline, a short-range assessment typically looks approximately 3 years or less into the future.
 A long-range assessment typically looks 3 years into the future and beyond.
-These analyses are performed at various load levels including but not limited to 90/10 Peak Load, 50/50 Peak Load, and Off-Peak load.
+These analyses are performed at various load levels including but not limited to 90/10 Summer Peak Load, Off-Peak Load, and Minimum Load.

-Each supply resource in the FCM obtains a summer and winter Qualified Capacity (QC).
+Each supply resource in the FCM obtains a summer, winter, and FCA Qualified Capacity (QC) value.
 The QC of a resource is the maximum obligation that the resource is allowed to take in the FCM.
 For each commitment period the resource obtains a Capacity Supply Obligation (CSO).
 The CSO is the MW of capacity obligation of a supply resource during all or a portion of the specific Capacity Commitment Period (CCP).
-The CSO is always less than or equal to the Qualified Capacity.

 Short-Range Assessment